1. What does your everyday work entail?

 Plant emergency support, projects meetings, Root cause analysis and design reviews.

 2. What career path led you to your current work?

 I studied Process and instrumentation (Engineering light current).

 Victoria then worked at Eskom at the Arnot Power Station and later moved to Sasol where she is currently part of the Instrument and Control Engineering department.

-3. How did you decide to move into this career path?-was it a certain person
+3. How did you decide to move into this career path?- was it a certain

 I had an aunt who worked at Eskom.
 She would often talk to me about the work she did and I was immediately interested in pursuing a similar route.